JeppeKlitgaard/ObsidianTweaks/README.md

 # ObsidianTweaks

-This is a small plugin that implements some features of Obsidian that I believe should've been (perhaps in the future they will be? ❤️).
+This is a small plugin that implements some features of Obsidian that I believe should've been of the core release -- perhaps in the future they will be? ❤️

 ## Features

 Below is a list of the current functionality that has been implemented.

 Note that hotkeys cannot be 'disabled', but they can be set to <kbd>Blank</kbd>.
-They are all set to blank by default.
+They are all set to <kbd>Blank</kbd> by default.

 ### Hotkeys
 | Recommended hotkey | Action |